Grants are a great way to contribute to school and community fundraising. It’s important to know what to look for, where to look and be prepared!

 Assists local clubs and stakeholders to develop AFL related infrastructure at ACT located venues in order to meet the required needs and have the capacity to grow the game.

-Eligible to: Sporting clubs
+Eligible to: Sporting Clubs, education, community groups

 Applications close: Ad hoc ongoing